Onther-Tech/doc.tokamak.network/docs/guides/getting-started/how-to-commit.md

 ---
-id: rinkeby-testnet-staking
+id: how-to-commit
-title: Staking in Rinkeby Testnet
+title: Commit to Roochain
 sidebar_label: How to Commit
 ---